Masterclass in wicked problems for policy entrepreneurs

 In the fifth and final module, we focus even more on your everyday life.
 Before the module, you will have prepared a pitch describing how you will integrate your new insights into your own practice or how you are already doing it.

-You will have the opportunity to both present your own work to the rest of the team and learn from the experiences of others.
+You will have the opportunity to both present your own work to the rest of the team and learn from others' experiences.
 You will receive constructive criticism and renewed inspiration on how to work on your problem.

 The module ends with a social program and dinner together.